daonguyenios/SwiftFlagCleaner/README.md

 2. For Objective-C files: Processing the file to remove flag-related preprocessor directives and code

 The tool provides detailed output about processed files, including which files were changed and which had matches but no changes were made.

-## Documentation

-For detailed information about the tool's architecture, class diagrams, and sequence diagrams, refer to the [FlagCleaner_Documentation.confluence](./FlagCleaner_Documentation.confluence) file.

 ## Contributing